awu41/colosseum-cypherpunk-2025/beatproof/README.md

 - Phantom wallet connect/disconnect powered by `@solana/wallet-adapter-react`.
 - Mock marketplace grid with SoundCloud embeds, buy/contact actions, and floating tile motion.
 - Dedicated `/sell` flow for submitting new listings with SoundCloud + Telegram metadata.
+- Phantom wallet login creates a signed-in session cookie for backend API calls.

+## Wallet Session Flow

+When a user connects Phantom, the app:

+1. Calls `connect()` from `@solana/wallet-adapter-react`.
+2. On success, posts the wallet address to `/api/session`.
+3. The API route stores the address in an HTTP-only cookie `beatproof-session` (7 day TTL).
+4. Disconnecting clears the cookie via a DELETE request.

+All subsequent backend requests can read `beatproof-session` to identify the user; no private keys or signatures are stored.
 - Responsive layout, dark accessibility-conscious palette, and reduced-motion fallbacks.

 ## Getting Started